userariadna/NLP-Ley_Amparo_/README.md

 (for example, eat and eating, don't need to be two separate axis).Therefore, we should reduce each word's inflected form to its root form.
 However, thsis approach has its critics because in manycases, inflected word froms give a different meaning than the root word.
-Therefore,you must perform stemming and lemmatization after c considering its pros and cosnt.
+Therefore,you must perform stemming and lemmatization after c considering its pros and cons.

+In the first code example,stemming was able to transform more words than lemmatizing, but even this is far from perfect.

 Fore more information read Hands on Python Natural Language Preprocessing